Hey... Bo Diddley: In Concert

 Hey...
 Bo Diddley: In Concert is a 1986 live album by Bo Diddley, recorded on a European tour.
 His backing band for the performances on the album were Mainsqueeze, featuring guitarist Eric Bell, previously of Thin Lizzy, and Dick Heckstall-Smith, the jazz and blues saxophonist.
 Other members of the band included bass guitarist Keith Tillman, who, like Heckstall-Smith, had previously played with John Mayall & the Bluesbreakers; and drummer Leonard "Stretch" Stretching, who had performed with Marvin Gaye and Tom Waits.

-The album was re-released in the USA in October 2001 on the Aim Trading Group label, and has also been released with different titles.
+The album was re-released in the US in October 2001 on the Aim Trading Group label, and has also been released with different titles.

 Track listing

 All tracks composed by Ellas McDaniel (Bo Diddley) except where stated.